J. Clifford Wallace

-John Clifford Wallace (born December 11, 1928) is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit and previously was a United States district judge of the United States District Court for the Southern District of California.
+John Clifford Wallace (born December 11, 1928) is an American lawyer and jurist serving as a senior United States circuit judge of the U.S. Court of Appeals for the Ninth Circuit.
+He was appointed to the Ninth Circuit in 1972 by President Richard Nixon and was its chief judge from 1991 to 1996.
+He was a U.S. district judge of the U.S. District Court for the Southern District of California from 1970 to 1972.

 Education and career

-Born in San Diego, California, Wallace received a Bachelor of Arts degree from San Diego State University in 1952, and a Bachelor of Laws from UC Berkeley School of Law in 1955.
-He served in the United States Navy as a Second Class Petty Officer from 1946 to 1949.
+Wallace was born on December 11, 1928, in San Diego, California.
+He served in the United States Navy from 1946 to 1949, attaining the rank of Second Class Petty Officer.
+He later graduated from San Diego State University in 1952 with a Bachelor of Arts and from the UC Berkeley School of Law in 1955 with a Bachelor of Laws.
 He was in private practice in San Diego from 1955 to 1970, at the law firm of Gray Cary Ames & Frye.